-On Tuesday, March 17, Whitney Plantation will close to the public for an indefinite amount of time due to the ongoing public health issues.
+On Tuesday, March 17, Whitney Plantation will close to the public for an indefinite amount of time due to the coronavirus pandemic.

 Whitney Plantation, a 501(c)(3), is the only plantation museum in the state of Louisiana with an exclusive focus on slavery.
 Our mission is to educate the public about African chattel slavery and its legacies through tours, exhibits, public programs and outreach.
 As a memorial to slavery in Louisiana, our site honors enslaved people who lived, worked, and died on Louisiana’s sugar plantations.
 The entire museum, with its land, buildings, exhibits and income were donated by the Founder, John J. Cummings, III to a new non-profit foundation on December 4, 2019.
 The Foundation now owns and operates the museum, and makes the story of slavery available to the public.
 We will gratefully accept donations during this difficult time, which will help to support our operating and program expenses.
 Donations may be made online at www.whitneyplantation.org/donate

-We expect to be open again later this spring, and we look forward to greeting you then.
+We look forward to seeing you again when we open.
 Please check our website and social media pages for the most up-to-date information.

 Ashley Rogers, Executive Director